Materials — Yes, They Matter… A Lot!

 - Excellent fire and wind resistant qualities

-Metal Roofing – is the lightest weight option of all choices.
+Metal Roofing – is the most light-weight option of all choices.
 And yet, it is highly durable.

 Steel and Aluminum are the popular options, while Copper is the most distinguishable choice.
 Steel is the most durable and yet the least expensive, ranging from $5,000 (for low-end G-60 corrugated steel panels with exposed fasteners) to $22,000 – $35,000 for standing seam to install.